jackmerrill/maatt.fr/content/ideas.md

     - Proxies to Mozilla's normal servers sans analytics
     - Support for DRM (needed for a lot of web apps), localisation, et al.
     - Easily self-hostable
-- Auto updater for Choco/Scoop packages
+- Auto updater for Choco/Scoop package sources
     - Makes patches, tags, and pushes to both Git and the respective package servers for approval
-- Simple new tab generator
+- Simple new tab dashboard
     - Get data that makes sense for you (weather, grades, et al.)
     - Scraping tools for popular sites (eg. PowerSchool, Google, et al.)
     - Integration with popular sites (eg. Google Classroom, Canvas, HotSchedules, et al.)